deeprest/sagaGitlabMirror/DEV.md

 - landing snaps. possible anim frame adjustment will fix
 - adjust jump anim frame. it pops at the jump arc apex
 - high offset off angled floor
-- fix long slide clipping. collision should reduce velocity, not only position.
+- FIX long slide clipping. collision should reduce velocity, not only position.
 + mushy on lift. consider the velocity of the object being collided-with.
 [CarryObject]

 ### Menu / UI